openstack/keystone-specs/api/v3/identity-api-v3-os-federation-ext.rst

 If a value is not specified by the client, the service will default this to ``false``.

+- ``relay_state_prefix`` (string)

+Indicates the relay state prefix, used in the SAML ECP messages, by the Service Provider.

+If a value is not specified by the client, the service will default this value to ``ss:mem:``.

 Identity Provider API
 ---------------------